sophieclaire/EindProject/PROCESS.md

 ## Day 6
 I was able to link the piechart to the barchart.
 Now when you click on a country just the piechart appears, and then when clicking on one part of the piechart, the bargraph appears.
 I also changed the color scheme, I wanted to use colors similar to those of crops.
-Furthemore, I added bootstrap to have a navugation bar at the top.
+Furthemore, I added bootstrap to have a navigation bar at the top.
 ![before](doc/PROCESS-0460fda6.png)
 ![after](doc/PROCESS-f4856dfb.png)